-We encourage coordination of care between our participating behavioral health clinicians and primary care providers as the best way to achieve effective and appropriate treatment.
-For this purpose, we developed a Release of Information (ROI) Form that is designed to facilitate member consent and to share information with the PCP in the presence of their behavioral health clinician.
+- We encourage coordination of care between our participating behavioral health clinicians and primary care providers as the best way to achieve effective and appropriate treatment.
+For this purpose, we developed a Release of Information (ROI) Form to help facilitate member consent and share information with the PCP in the presence of their behavioral health clinician.
 See the How to Contact Oxford Commercial section for telephone numbers.

 Clinical Definitions and Guidelines

 The behavioral health department uses the Optum Lev.el of Care Guidelines when determining the medical necessity of inpatient psychiatric, partial hospitalization substance use treatment and rehabilitation, and outpatient mental health treatment.
 For a complete list of programs and detailed information on the level of care guidelines, visit the Optum network website at providerexpress.com